Kondo screening and coherence in kagome local-moment metals: Energy scales of heavy fermions in the presence of flat bands: Parton theory

 The Kondo temperature $\TK$ is a crossover temperature which is usually associated with Kondo screening becoming substantial upon cooling.
 Different quantitative definitions are routinely employed, ranging from elevated-temperature fits of the spin susceptibility to $\chi(T)=C/(T+\sqrt{2}\TK)$ \cite{wilson75} to the renormalized dimensionless Kondo coupling becoming unity within a renormalization-group framework.
 The present parton mean-field theory displays a continuous phase transition as function of $T$ where $r$ becomes non-zero indicating the onset of screening; the temperature of this transition is taken as the Kondo temperature $\TK$.
 It is known that this transition is an artifact of the mean-field approximation and turns into a crossover once fluctuations of the compact U(1) gauge field are taken into account \cite{compact}.

 Solving the MF equation~\eqref{eq:MF_1} for the onset of a finite $r$ yields the equation for $\TK$:

 with $\mu_0$ the bare conduction-electron chemical potential corresponding to $n_c$.
 We note that, within the mean-field approximation, $\TK$ for the Kondo lattice is identical to that of the single-impurity problem on the same lattice, as only local properties of the conduction band enter.
+For a flat conduction band with DOS $\rho$, the mean-field theory delivers $\TK \propto e^{-1/(\rho\JK)}$; this exponential agrees with the exact solution of the single-impurity problem \cite{hewson,tknote}.